nids2001/scirun.pages/BasicTutorial.md

   <figcaption>Figure 2.7 Manipulate the color scaling using both the CreateStandardColorMaps and RescaleColorMaps modules.</figcaption>
 </figure>

 Return to the default color scale.
 Use the sliders in the GetSlicesFromStructuredFieldByIndices UI to change slice position within the geometry.
-Compare with figure 2.6.
+Compare with <a href="rescale">Figure 2.6.</a>

 <figure id="getsclice">
   <img src="BasicTutorial_figures/sliceselect.png" title="Different cross sections can be visualized within the geometry using GetSlicesFromStructuredFieldbyIndices. "/>